aishaElGhazaly/aishaElGhazaly/README.md

 # 👋 Hello there!
 I'm Ash

 A Computer Engineering graduate who loves building cool things at the crossroads of AI, cloud, and software engineering.
-Whether it’s training machine learning models, designing scalable cloud solutions, or hacking together full-stack apps, I thrive on experimenting and learning by doing.
+Whether it’s building machine learning models, designing scalable cloud solutions, or hacking together full-stack apps, I thrive on experimenting and learning by doing.
 I'm AWS-certified and passionate about creating real-world AI solutions.
 Motivated to join innovative teams as a Machine Learning Engineer or Software Engineer.

 ---